jazzfan2/helper_scripts/README.md

 ## mount_volumes.sh

 'mount_volumes.sh' mounts or unmounts volume(s) selected in the file manager.
+Mounting point(s) selected in the file manager by mouse button 1 ('primary X-selection') is/are taken by the program as argument(s).
-It is meant to be launched as a menu-item from XFile's tools-menu, or as a mount/unmount command from its context menu.
+The program is meant to be launched as a menu-item from XFile's tools-menu,or as a mount/unmount command from its context menu.
 As with mount_plugdrives.sh, an xterm window popup prompts for a password if required.
-Mounting point(s) selected in the file manager by mouse button 1 ('primary X-selection') is/are taken by the program as argument(s).

 Unmounting takes option -u

 Reason for developing this program was to work around what I perceive as a bug, but might as well be undefined 'xterm -e' behaviour:
 Suppose that a mounting point (directory name) contains a space, and an xterm is needed to prompt for the password.
-In that case the '%n' argument, corresponding with the X-selected mounting point(s), must be used inside the command string fed to 'xterm -e': xterm -e "<command> \"%n\""
+In that case the '%n' argument, corresponding with the X-selected mounting point(s), must be used inside the quoted command string fed to 'xterm -e'.
-The problem is that undesired word-splitting is not prevented in that case, even if %n is surrounded by escaped quotes.
+The problem is that undesired word-splitting is not prevented in that case, even if %n is surrounded by escaped quotes inside the quoted command string.
 I couldn't find a way to overcome this, preventing me to use above construct as a 'XFile.tools'-resource, so I chose to handle it inside a script.

 ## newname.sh

 'newname.sh' is a rename-function, meant to be launched as a menu-item from XFile's tools-menu.
-A file selected in the file manager by mouse button 1 is taken by the program as an argument.
+A file selected in the file manager by mouse button 1 ('primary X-selection') is taken by the program as an argument.
 Unlike XFile's own rename-function (in the context menu), newname.sh allows using mouse button 2 for entering a new name obtained by doing a *new* primary X-selection by mouse button 1.